11 Things to Do in Berlin in November

 Berlin Tourist Bus| ©Mario Wolff

-November is an ideal month to get to know Berlin from a tourist bus, as you will be sheltered from the cold while you discover the history of the most emblematic places of the German capital thanks to the audio guide available.
+November is an ideal month to discover Berlin from a tourist bus, as you can shelter from the cold while learning about the history of the German capital's most iconic sites thanks to the audio guide available.

 Compare the different options available: